genomic-medicine-sweden/nallo/docs/usage.md

 - By default SNV-calling is split into 13 parallel processes, limit this by setting `--parallel_snv` to a different number.

-- By default the pipeline does not perform parallel alignment, but this can be set by setting `--parallel_alignment` to split the input and alignment into N files/processes.
+- By default the pipeline does not perform parallel alignment, but this can be set by setting `--parallel_alignmentss` to split the input and alignment into N files/processes.

 All parameters are listed below: